Different uses for voting

 Professor Hammer made no claim that the winner would be optimal in any sense (Pareto or Nash), only that it would be a coherent plan with majority support.
 While this rule does not try for consensus, it does minimize number crunching and maximize human judgment and creativity for finding win-win solutions.

-Other rules, such as those below, may contribute another economic plan to the final Condorcet ballot.
+Other rules, such as Fair Share Voting or those below, may contribute another economic plan to the final Condorcet ballot.

 Of course, a disciplined majority faction can set all medians exactly where they want the budgets.
 So this is not a fair-share rule.